WailanTirajoh/js-form-validator/README.md

 - allowed: checks if the value is included in a list of allowed values passed as arguments to the function.
 - image: checks if the value is an instance of the File class, and also checks if the file's MIME type starts with "image/".
 - size: checks if the value is an instance of the File class, and also checks if the file's size is within a specified range.
+- email: checks if the value is an email value
+- min: checks if the value is more than min value

 ## Extends Custom Rules